matiasdahl/osm-extract-amenities/README.md

 ## Output format

-The output is a UTF-8 text file with nine  comma-separated columns, and with a first line giving the columns names:
+The output is a UTF-8 text file with nine tab-separated columns, and with a first line giving the columns names:

 |     id| version|visible |    sec1970|type |     pos1|       pos2|amenity_type |name                                         |
 |------:|-------:|:-------|----------:|:----|--------:|----------:|:------------|:--------------------------------------------|